HumanSignal/label-studio/docs/source/guide/labeling.md

 | --- | --- |
 | `ctrl` + `b` OR `cmd` + `b` | Rewind audio 1 second. |

-### Timeseries-specific hotkeys
+### Time series-specific hotkeys

-When labeling timeseries data with the `Timeseries` tag, you can use specific hotkeys to take actions on a selected region on the timeseries data.
+When labeling timeseries data with the `TimeSeries` tag, you can use specific hotkeys to take actions on a selected region on the time series data.

 | Key | Description |
 | --- | --- |